Veterinary Services at Deer Run Animal Hospital

 Emergency Care: See our Emergencies Facilities page for a list of after hours emergency care options.
 Or call our main telephone number (219-864-7180) for a recorded message with instructions for after-hour emergencies

-Cremation Services: We work together with Pet Rest to offer cremation services for pets.
+Cremation Services: We work together with Metro Animal Services to offer cremation services for pets.
 Log onto www.petrestinc.com for special urns offered.
 Our Grief Support site has links to poetry and support groups to share feelings on the loss of a beloved pet.